 I found Agonda relatively inexpensive, something that surprised me, considering its beautiful beach, the time of year I was travelling, and the large number of vacationers who visit Goa for a short and fancy holiday experience.

 I rented a basic hut right on the beach, at Sonho do Mar, with an attached bathroom, a nice and cozy bed and plenty of room to move around.
-When I walked out the door and down a few steps, I was on the sand.
-About 10 steps from there and I could already feel the sea waves beneath my feet.
+As soon as I left the hut and walked down a few steps, I was right on the beach.
+About 10 steps from my bed and I could already feel the sea waves over my feet.
 From the balcony, there was a clear view of the Arabian Sea, at all times.